Woodleaf (Master of the House)

 Macy: Seriously, you say you want people to contact you, but you are not willing to provide a friendly environment for them to contact you.
 Then you refuse to contact people unless they contact you first.
 That’s why you are isolated.

 Woodleaf: Yes, Macy, as always, your suggestions have been considered and then rejected.
-I have seen four different women playing the role of Sonja Neverstop on You Tube.
+I have four different women playing the role of Sonja Neverstop on You Tube.
 I don’t think they would dare to confront me or anyone with a complaint.
 It takes a lot of courage to write an email, one has to reveal an email address to get a reply.
 This is why I don’t want to appear friendly and easy to contact.
 I want to keep away negative people.

 Macy: But, you are also keeping away the positive people.